 Image-Enabled Health Information Exchanges (HIEs) Transform Patient Care

-eHealth Connect® Image Exchange allows care providers to share imaging studies for immediate community-wide access by referring physicians and other specialists through their health information exchange (HIE) and has been built-in to the leading HIE solution platforms.
+eHealth Connect® Image Exchange allows clinicians to share imaging studies for immediate community-wide access by referring physicians and other specialists through their health information exchange (HIE) or electronic medical record (EMR) system.

-- Providers can view images anywhere, anytime in full diagnostic quality within the context of their patients’ community-wide health record within an HIE portal, or from their EMR in conjunction with records delivered by the HIE.
+- Providers can view images anywhere, anytime in full diagnostic quality within the context of a results report, CCD or any other medical record from an HIE portal, EMR, or any other system.

-- Clinicians can readily access all images from all locations across the community with one click, view and/or compare in a common viewing session without first having to import to a local system or transfer to the cloud.
+- Clinicians can readily access all images from all locations across the community with one click, and view and/or compare them in a common viewing session without waiting for them to be imported into a local system or uploaded to a cloud service.

-- Care providers can readily collaborate by way of real-time image session sharing with participating HIE care providers is possible anywhere, anytime with a single click.
+- Collaboration by way of real-time image session sharing with participating HIE care providers is possible anywhere, anytime with a single click.

 With Emergent Image Sharing, diagnostic quality medical images are shared immediately after they have been acquired so that specialists can make rapid, informed clinical decisions regarding care required for situations such as stroke and trauma, when every minute counts.
 This workflow expedites critical patient care for stroke, trauma, and other critical conditions.
-For the immediate care of stroke or trauma patients, providers can initiate real-time, potentially life-saving imaging consultations with specialists anywhere in the world.
-With a single click, images can instantly be shared to get a second opinion, consult with a specialist if one is not available locally, or prepare for transferring a critical emergency patient to an advanced care facility.
+For critical care of stroke or trauma patients, providers can initiate real-time, potentially life-saving imaging consultations with specialists anywhere in the world.
+With a single click, images can instantly be shared to get a second opinion, consult with a specialist, or prepare for transferring a critical emergency patient to an advanced care facility.
 This newest eHealthConnect® Image Exchange capability can dramatically improve patient outcomes by impacting the speed and quality of care.

-“We are proud to be part of HIMSS 2019, an event with sessions that focus on reoccurring and new global heathcare topics with thought leaders from across the industry,” stated Gary Larson, Executive Vice President, General Manager, HIE Solutions at eHealth Technologies.
-“Improving health care through image-enabled HIEs has many benefits for both clinicians and patients, including streamlined workflows, faster diagnosis and treatment, and elimination of unnecessary repeated exams.
+“We are thrilled to support SHIEC, a national collaborative representing health information exchanges and their strategic business and technology partners, especially for this new hybrid format,” stated Gary Larson, Executive Vice President, General Manager, HIE Solutions at eHealth Technologies.
+“Improving health care delivery through image-enabled HIEs has many benefits for both clinicians and patients, including streamlined workflows, faster diagnosis and treatment plans, and eliminating repeat testing.
 We look forward to connecting with HIE leaders during the conference to discuss key benefits of efficient image delivery and how they impact patient care.”

 About eHealth Technologies